soberwp/unravel/README.md

 ## Usage:

-Automatically move your data/model config files out of your theme for better seperation of concerns.
+Move your data/model config files out of your theme folder for better separation of concerns.

 **Unravel performs the following tasks;**